-In this month’s Dog Breed Corner, we lay out an extra-large welcome mat for the Saint Bernard!
-Check out the Saint Bernard’s origins, personality, trainability, grooming needs and more!
+In this month’s Dog Breed Corner, we lay out an extra-large welcome mat for the Saint Bernard.
+Check out the Saint Bernard’s origins, personality, trainability, doggy eating requirements, and more!

 Quick Facts ✔

 Height – 65 – 90 cm

 Weight – 64 – 120kg

 Lifespan – 8 – 10 years